USwampertor/USwampertor/README.md

 ## About

-Game Development Engineer with more than 3 years of hands-on experience in Tools Programming, Testing and Gameplay Programming.
+c++/Tools Programmer with more than 5 years of hands-on experience in Tools, System and Gameplay Programming.
-Strong analytical and problem solving capabilities, creative in search of new solutions and development of new tools to enrich the gaming industry.
+Strong analytical and problem solving capabilities, creative in search and development of new solutions and tools

 Teaching tools for game development since 2021.

 ## Language Experience